hubbcaps/gazee/README.md

 ![Gazee](/public/images/logo.png)

-Gazee will be a webapp for reading your comics in your web browser.
+Gazee is a comic viewer for the web browser.

-Eventually you will be able to start it up, point it at your library directory and have fun!
+Read your favorite digital comics from almost any web connected device.

+Gazee is still under active development and at this time should be considered an Alpha while the base features are hammered out.

 ## Requirements
 * Python 3.6